vekatze/neut/book/src/terms.md

 }
 ```

-The size of the destination is determined by the value returned by `magic call-type(result-type, 2, ...)`.
+The size of the destination is determined by the value returned by `magic call-type(t, 2, ...)`.
 When the size is non-negative, the caller prepares a destination of that size.
 Otherwise, the caller uses a one-word temporary slot and passes that to the callee instead.

 ### Type